 With our integration of Quip and Salesforce, you can now use Salesforce as an Identity Provider to configure SAML for Quip!

 - You will need to have Quip for Customer 360 or Quip Enterprise tier

-- You must have the Quip Connected App within your Salesforce org.
+- You must have the Quip Connected App within your Salesforce org

 - Configure a domain using My Domain and deploy it to all users.
 For instructions, see Set Up a My Domain Name.